emacsmirror/ytdl/README.md

 (setq youtube-dl-always-query-default-filename nil)
 ```

-- You can set the value of `youtube-dl-always-ask-delete-confirmation` to
-nil to avoid confirmation message when using
+- To avoid confirmation message when using
-`youtube-dl-delete-last-downloaded-file`.
+`youtube-dl-delete-last-downloaded-file`, set the value of
+`youtube-dl-always-ask-delete-confirmation` to nil

-- You can set up your media player (used by `youtube-dl-download-open`) by
+- Set the media player (used by `youtube-dl-download-open`) by
   changing the variable `youtube-dl-media-player`.
-Default value is `mpv`.
+Default value is
+  `mpv`.

 - You can change the beginning of the mini-buffer message by changing
   `youtube-dl-message-start`.
 Default value is `[youtube-dl]`.

 - You can hide the `youtube-dl` information in the global mode line by
   setting `youtube-dl-mode-line` to `nil`.

+- By default, `youtube-dl.el` queries the download type using
+  `read-char-choice`.
+If the list of download types is longer than a
+  certain value (`youtube-dl-max-mini-buffer-download-type-entries`),
+  then the download type is queried thtough `completing-read`
+  (enabling users to use `helm`).
+To always use `completing-read`, set
+  `youtube-dl-max-mini-buffer-download-type-entries` to 0.

 ### Example of configuration